RefresherTowel/docs/statement/index.md

-# Towel States
+# Statement

 A lightweight, reusable **state machine system** for GameMaker.
 Designed to be copy-pasted into any project, play nicely with Feather, and stay out of your way when you only need something simple.

+Statement is part of the **Towel** suite of reusable systems for GameMaker.

-Towel States gives you:
+Statement gives you:

 - A `StateMachine` bound to an instance or struct.
 - Named `State` objects with **Enter / Update / Exit / Draw** handlers.